NaQuackes/NaQuackes/README.md

 - play video games 🎮
 - play sports⚽
 - hangout with my friends!🧑‍🤝‍🧑
-## what does Th3Quack know so far?
+## what does NaQuackes know so far?
 curently I know plently of coding languages including;
 - Javascript
 - Java